MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-create-dashboard.md

 # Build a simple monitoring dashboard using the Visio Web Part

 SharePoint Enterprise edition includes a Web part for Visio Services called the Visio Web Access Web Part.
 You can add this Web part to any SharePoint Web part page to build a dashboard that uses published Visio diagrams to provide visualizations.

 ## Build a monitoring dashboard for your Visio diagram

+To build a monitoring dashboard for your Visio diagram, follow these steps:

 1. In Internet Explorer, navigate to your SharePoint site.